 Demo papers should describe the intended audience, point out the innovative aspects of the system being presented, and explain how those aspects contribute to the state of the art in knowledge and information management.
 The submissions must also make clear what the audience will experience during the demo.
 Submissions that are case studies should also explain the case being demonstrated.
 Authors may also include a URL of a screencast video (up to 10 minutes), screenshots, and additional external material (e.g., shared code on GitHub).
 A demo paper must be no more than 4 pages long (including references).
-Authors may include an additional page to list the practical requirements for presenting their demonstrations; this additional page will not be included in the conference proceedings.

 Submission Guidelines – Posters

 Poster papers generally include late-breaking results of new and innovative work-in-progress research.
 The poster session fosters informal interactions between presenters and conference attendees, who will have the opportunity to explore and exchange ideas on the latest ongoing research projects.
 Submitted posters are expected to be aligned with the main CIKM topics.
 A poster paper must be no more than 4 pages long (including references).
-In addition to the 4 page submission, authors are required to bring a printed poster that will be put on display and presented during the poster session.

 Reviewing process and accepted papers

+The review of the poster and demo papers will be single-blind.
 All submissions will be reviewed by the Program Committee of the demos and posters track, who will evaluate the novelty of the technical features and/or research being presented, the research and/or development challenges, its expected impact, and its timeliness and relevance for the CIKM audience of practitioners and researchers.
 Demo and poster papers that describe case studies from mature systems will also be evaluated on the relevance of the system and innovative features and functionalities that are being included in the demonstration.